HomeDemoContact

 • Operator: equal, Value = 40

-This Validator calculates the mean of both Age and Yearly_wage_USD, segmented by Gender, after reading150 datapoints.
+This Validator calculates the mean of Age, segmented by Gender, after reading 256 datapoints.

 Our Threshold filter only includes rows where an individual is working exactly 40 hours per week.
 All other rows are excluded from the validation.